microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 ## Demo

-In the demo, the Manchester-encoded messages received on the RA2 pin are decoded by the CLB logic and sent via the SPI interface (CLB is SPI Host).
+In the demo, the Manchester-encoded messages received on the RA2 pin are decoded by the CLB logic and sent via the SPI interface (CLB is the SPI Host).
 The CPU reads the data from its SPI Client interface and forwards it to the serial terminal using the onboard UART interface.

 If this example is used in combination with [PIC16F13145 Manchester Encoder](https://bitbucket.microchip.com/scm/mcu8npiapps/pic16f13145-cnano-manchester-encoder-mplab-mcc.git), the ```PIC16F13145 Manchester Encoder-Decoder\r\n``` message will appear periodically in the serial terminal.
 Note that both projects (Encoder and Decoder) must use the same bitrate, as for example: